• Skip to primary navigation

 From there, you can go back to those social channels you’re active on and start promoting your blog.
 The goal here is to build your reputation and credibility with the people who may eventually want to hire you.

-We’re down to the last step now and this one may seem like the most daunting.
 But don’t worry, all of us who run businesses online had to start somewhere, with our very first client.

 If you’re already building your network through Facebook groups or other social media channels, that’s one way to attract and find clients for your business.
 But you do have other options.